-Paraglide between the scenic valleys of Lauterbrunnen, ride one of the world’s steepest open-air funiculars, and catch the sunrise against the iconic “Toblerone” Matterhorn mountain — all for under S$2.3k across six cities in Switzerland with the Swiss Travel Pass!
+Paraglide between the scenic valleys of Lauterbrunnen, ride one of the world’s steepest open-air funiculars, and catch the sunrise against the iconic “Toblerone” Matterhorn mountain — all for under S$2.3k across six cities in Switzerland.

 Majestic mountains, deep forestry and azure blue skies.
 Switzerland is every bit true to its name, but nothing prepared me for the sheer gorgeousness of that imagery to be multiplied by a thousand in person.
 I mean, could you imagine waking up to the view above every day? 😍

-Switzerland might be an expensive destination — a standard meal at McDonalds costs ~S$15, that says a lot eh? — but this itinerary will prove that you don’t have to be crazy rich (or asian, for that matter) to experience the best of Switzerland under a S$2.3k budget.
+Switzerland is an expensive destination — a standard meal at McDonalds costs ~S$15, that says a lot eh? — but this itinerary will prove that you don’t have to be crazy rich (or asian, for that matter) to experience the best of Switzerland under a S$2.3k budget.

 We’re talking about visiting the valley that inspired a scene in The Lord of The Rings movie, watching the sunrise at the Matterhorn mountain, and sliding down the Fräkigaudi Sommer with the Swiss Alps in the background, among others.

 Budget Breakdown for 10 Days Across 6 Cities